Select Page

 During the Berlin Blockade and Airlift, several key players played vital roles in resolving the crisis:

-• Soviet Union: Led by General Secretary Joseph Stalin, the Soviet Union orchestrated the blockade as a response to the creation of the Deutsche Mark and the merging of the Western zones.
+• Soviet Union: The Soviet Union organized the blockade in reaction to the formation of the Deutsche Mark and the coming together of the Western zones under the leadership of General Secretary Joseph Stalin.

 Operation Vittles: The Airlift

-Realizing the gravity of the situation, the Western Allies swiftly responded to the blockade by initiating Operation Vittles, also known as the Berlin Airlift.
-The goal was to sustain the 2.5 million residents of West Berlin by providing them with food, water, fuel, and other essential supplies.
+Fearing the implications of the situation, the Western Allies wasted no time in reacting to the establishmenet of the blockade through instituting of the Operation Vittles or the Berlin Airlift.
+This was to feed 2.5 million population of West Berlin with foods, water, fuel and other necessities of life.

 The Berlin Blockade and Airlift: A Short Summary